 Selection and Appointment and Rotation of Engagement Partners

-PricewaterhouseCoopers LLP and PricewaterhouseCoopers (together, PwC) are the auditors of Rio Tinto plc and Rio Tinto Limited respectively.
-PwC have been the external auditors since the formation of the dual listed companies structure in 1995.
+KPMG LLP and KPMG (together, KPMG) are the auditors of Rio Tinto plc and Rio Tinto Limited respectively.
+KPMG was appointed the external auditors in 2020.

-Since 2002, PwC have followed the requirements of the Sarbanes-Oxley Act 2002 and APB Ethical Standards and rotated both the lead UK and Australian audit partners at least every five years.
+KPMG will follow the requirements of the Sarbanes-Oxley Act 2002 and APB Ethical Standards and rotate both the lead UK and Australian audit partners at least every five years.

 Disclosure Controls & Procedures

 The Group maintains disclosure controls and procedures as the term is defined in the US Exchange Act Rule 13a-15(e).

 Management, with the participation of the chief executive and chief financial officer, evaluate the effectiveness of the design and operation of the Group's disclosure controls and procedures pursuant to Exchange Act Rule 13a-15(b) as of the end of each financial reporting period.